jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

 * Cloud tools: AWS Route 53, Cloudflare, Azure DNS.

-➡️ Analogy: Like saving your friend’s name in your phone instead of their number.
+**Analogy: Like saving your friend’s name in your phone instead of their number.**

 * **Load Balancer:** Distributes incoming traffic evenly.
 * Ensures high availability and no downtime even if one instance fails.